neonira/neonira.github.io/_posts/2018-10-29-realEstateValue.md

 1. diagram ordinates are values
 1. theme is kept very simple and near the default provided natively by <cite class='kw'>ggplot2</cite>.

-Here is the main part of the code <cite class='kw'>da is the data.table variable name </cite>.
+Here is the main part of the code <cite class='comment'>da is the data.table variable name </cite>.

 ```r
 mc <- c('en' = 'red', fr = 'blue', us = 'green')